Most of us have a default search engine that we use all the time. Still, it can pay to look around to see what other search engines offer.

 Bing shopping

-Cool Feature #7: Nearby product search
+Cool Feature #6: Nearby product search

 Fueled by the pandemic, Bing’s Nearby Product Search is helpful for both shoppers and merchants: Shoppers to find out about products and deals that are available in nearby stores.
 Merchants to ensure customers know which products they have in stock and can sell immediately.

-With Bing’s nearby product search, users can search for a product they are interested in and see a list of nearby stores that have it in stock.
 To use this feature, go to Bing Shopping.
 From the shopping tab, select the filter “Available Nearby” and perform the search for your product.
-Voila!
+Voilà!
 A list of nearby stores that currently have the product in stock is displayed, saving you the hassle of running around town or calling to find what you want.

-While there, you might want to check out some of the other filters, such as “goes well with that” to coordinate an outfit or ensure you have backup supplies for a small appliance you are purchasing.
+While there, you might want to check out some other filters, such as “goes well with that” to coordinate an outfit or ensure you have backup supplies for a small appliance you are purchasing.
 Or select “related searches” to see similar products that are available, sometimes at a much lower cost.

-Cool Feature #8: Shopify Integration
+Cool Feature #7: Shopify Integration

 Bing went live with its new Shopify integration in December 2021.
 This feature provides an easy way for Shopify merchants to display information about their products through Bing Product Ads, Product listings on the shopping tab, and Product Listings on the Microsoft Start Shopping tab.

 The setup is also easy as it is managed through their Microsoft Advertising account.
-This is an excellent time for merchants to hop on this bandwagon.
-It is new and many Shopify merchants have not yet adopted the opportunity.

 Staying Connected with Bing News

-By now you should be convinced that the Bing search engine isn’t sitting still with regard to new functionality–for both its end-users and the business community.
+By now, you should be convinced that the Bing search engine isn’t sitting still with regard to new functionality–for both its end-users and the business community.
 In this article alone, we’ve shown you so much:

-• The immersive experience of searching on Autos Marketplace with its unbiased search results, numerous Bing image search results, CarFax connection, and car valuation
+- The immersive experience of searching on Autos Marketplace with its unbiased search results, numerous Bing image search results, CarFax connection, and car valuation

-• Bing Rewards, where the charity of choice receives funds for each search query a user makes using the Bing search engine
+- Bing Rewards, where the charity of choice receives funds for each search query a user makes using the Bing search engine

-• IndexNow, a Bing feature that helps index pages much faster and is available to any search engine that subscribes to the feature
+- IndexNow, a Bing feature that helps index pages much faster and is available to any search engine that subscribes to the feature

-• Clarity, a Bing Webmaster tools feature that tracks user interactions on your website using a lightweight process and offers some features free for life
+- Clarity, a Bing Webmaster tools feature that tracks user interactions on your website using a lightweight process and offers some features free for life

-• 3D Cities, a Bing Maps feature that takes image search to a whole new level!
+- 3D Cities, a Bing Maps feature that takes image search to a whole new level!

-• Nearby Product Search, a search engine feature fueled by the pandemic.
+- Nearby Product Search, a search engine feature fueled by the pandemic.
 If you want to buy something locally and are not sure which store has it in stock, this tool makes your job a piece of cake.

-• Shopify Integration, one of the newest Bing features, helps websites display their products easily and in top positions.
+- Shopify Integration, one of the newest Bing features, helps websites display their products easily and in top positions.

 These are only a small selection of the latest in Bing news.
-One of the best places to stay connected on the latest news, features, and functionality of Bing is by regularly monitoring one or more of Bing’s blogs.
-While you may be very committed to Google and feel it is more your thing, you could also gain an advantage by learning some of Bing’s search offerings.
-After all, when you’re not the top search engine, chances are you’re trying hard to get there!
+One of the best places to stay connected to the latest news, features, and functionality of Bing is by regularly monitoring one or more of Bing’s blogs.

 About the Author